-No User ReviewsWrite a review

-In summary, the Pulsar PG15KVTWB is a powerful portable generator especially useful for professionals who want to be able to deliver results, even during a power failure.
+In a nutshell, the Pulsar PG15KVTWBCO is a powerful portable generator mostly geared towards professionals who want to ensure that a power failure will not prevent them from working.

 The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.